STAND. COM. REP. NO. 1130

 begs leave to report as follows:

-Your Committee received written comments on this measure from the Hawaii State Judiciary.
+Your Committee received testimony in support of this measure from three individuals.
+Your Committee received comments on this measure from the Hawaii State Energy Office.

-As affirmed by the record of votes of the members of your Committee on Ways and Means that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 1464, S.D.
-1, as amended herein, and recommends that it pass Third Reading in the form attached hereto as S.B.
-No. 1464, S.D.
-2.
+As affirmed by the record of votes of the members of your Committee on Energy, Economic Development, and Tourism that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 1333, H.D.
+1, and recommends that it pass Second Reading and be referred to your Committee on Ways and Means.